 Red - A metric is considered Red if it meets the criterion that represents unexpected performance and necessitates further evaluation and likely staff action to address the cause(s) for the failed metric.

-Separate and distinct from the ROP performance metrics, the NRC utilizes a planning, budgeting, and performance management process to ensure that the performance goals of the NRC Strategic Plan are properly assessed and that key performance measures and program goals are met.
+Separate and distinct from the ROP performance metrics, the NRC utilizes a planning, budgeting, and performance management process to ensure that the performance goals of the NRC Strategic Plan are properly assessed, and that key performance measures and program goals are met.
 The Agency performance management framework, which includes performance indicators and targets in the Annual Performance Plan and Congressional budget justification, are the primary means of determining whether the strategic performance goals are being met.

-The ROP self-assessment program is not to replicate or replace this activity; however, many of the ROP self-assessment program metrics are the same as or similar to performance indicators found in the operating reactor business line annual performance plan.
+The ROP self-assessment program is not intended to replicate or replace this activity; however, many of the ROP self-assessment program metrics are the same as or similar to performance indicators found in the operating reactor business line annual performance plan.
+When applicable the same data should be provided, and the same guidance should be followed for both the ROP self-assessment program metrics and the performance indicators that are part of the annual performance plan to simplify data collection and to ensure clear and consistent data reporting.

 The ROP performance metrics will be reviewed as part of the annual ROP self-assessment process to evaluate their effectiveness in providing a useful assessment of the ROP.
 Metrics will be added, deleted, or modified as necessary to provide a meaningful assessment of ROP implementation and effectiveness.